darkquasar/WMI_Persistence/README.md

-# WMI_Persistence
+# WMI Persistence
-A repo to hold some scripts pertaining WMI (Windows implementation of WBEM) forensics
+A repo to hold some scripts pertaining WMI (Windows implementation of WBEM) forensics.
+So far implemented scripts are:
+1. WMI Database Parser

 ## Usage:
 > Requires Python 3.0+